Standards

 Why Data Standards Are Important

-Increases Interoperability
+Increased Interoperability

 The simple act of standardizing data on open source formats eliminates the need for expensive proprietary software that excludes those without the necessary license.
 Moreover, the standards allow for automated approaches to data processing that dramatically increase the scale at which analysis can be performed.
 The project.rs.xml makes it possible for any tool to read and load any file structure and use the data.
-Its with this approach that the Riverscapes Consortium has developed approximately six models that combine to form a data processing waterfall, each model handing off its outputs to the next step in the process.
+It is with this approach that the Riverscapes Consortium has developed approximately six models that combine to form a data processing waterfall, each model handing off its outputs to the next step in the process.
 None of this would be possible without the riverscapes data standards.

 Faster Map Visualization

-Increases Adoption
+Increased Adoption

 Riverscapes research, like many disciplines, is held back by too many technology silos and standalone ecosystems.
 The riverscapes emphasis on FAIR principles, a core tenant of which is open source non-proprietary data formats, is motivated by making data and software more accessible.
 The quicker and easier that people can get hold of data, the quicker they can incorporate it into their decision making.
 We are committed to reduce the friction surrounding data and believe that more people will use your models and data if it complies with widely adopted standards.